 *Note: The availability of the LIHEAP assistance is not guaranteed.
 Often most of the Federal LIHEAP funds are spent during the winter.

 CSRA Economic Opportunity Authority (EOA), in partnership with Augusta Housing and Community Development and the local Continuum of Care for the Homeless, receives funding from U.S. Department of Housing and Urban Development (HUD) to provide a Centralized Intake & Assessment facility for residents of Augusta-Richmond County who experience housing instability and find themselves in need of service.
-The Marion Barnes Resource Center for the Homeless provides a single, centralized point of access for community members, Partner Agencies and interested volunteers to coordinate the efforts to address homelessness and housing instability in the local community.
-The main goal of The Marion Barnes Resource Center for the Homeless is to improve the efficiency and effectiveness of the community’s crisis intervention strategy and response capacity for persons experiencing homelessness as well as persons at-risk of experiencing homelessness.
+The Marion Resource & Referral Center provides a single, centralized point of access for community members, Partner Agencies and interested volunteers to coordinate the efforts to address homelessness and housing instability in the local community.
+The main goal of The Marion Barnes Resource & Referral Center is to improve the efficiency and effectiveness of the community’s crisis intervention strategy and response capacity for persons experiencing homelessness as well as persons at-risk of experiencing homelessness.

-For more information on The Marion Barnes Resource Center for the Homeless, please contact our Marion Barnes office at 706-724-8588.
+For more information on The Marion Barnes Resource & Referral Center, please contact our office at 706-724-8588.

 *Local Shelters in the Area